prithviraj24/cloud-automation/Readme.md

 ## Prerequisite
 - AWS IAM user with Admin privilege/Cloudformation Admin access or Root user.
-- Configure AWS cli on your local system.
-[Access keys, Region]
+- Create .env file in the root project folder
-  - `aws configure` and fill details on prompt.
+- Set AWS credentials and region in .env file (similar to .env-sample)

 ## Setup: